 Properties listed on a Saturday took on average 203 days to be sold, while those listed on Sunday took213 days - or roughly seven months - to sell.

-The chart below shows how properties listed on different days performed:
+The chart shows how properties listed on different days performed:

 Our research has uncovered that the day you list your property can influence how quickly you sell your home so you can take the next step on the ladder.